Communication to Completion: Modeling Collaborative Workflows with Intelligent Multi-Agent Communication: Experiments

-\paragraph{Models and Implementation} All agents are powered by GPT-4o with temperature 0.7 for human like decision making.
-The Sequential Action Framework operates with 0.25 hour time steps over a maximum of 160 simulation steps (40 hours).
-Communication costs are calculated using realistic time models: email drafting (9 minutes base + content length), chat messages (3 minutes base), meetings (30 minutes minimum + preparation time + number of participants).
-We implement thread-depth limits (maximum 3 reply rounds) to prevent infinite communication loops.
+\paragraph{Models and Implementation} Agents are powered by \textbf{GPT-4o} (temperature 0.7).
+We also evaluate \textbf{Claude 3.5 Sonnet} to test generalization.
+The discrete event simulation engine operates with 0.25-hour time steps over a maximum of 160 steps.
+Communication costs model real world constraints: Email (9 min delay + drafting), Chat (3 min), and Meetings (30 min blocking cost).